Margin and leverage Trading Support

 6. What is a margin close out?

-The calculation for the margin indicator is determined by the Net Equity in your account divided by your Total Margin Requirement.
+The calculation for the margin indicator is determined by the Net Equity in your account divided by your Total Margin Requirement, multiplied by 100.
 To improve your margin indicator do one or more of the following:

 - Deposit funds,